isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-flying-ants-vs-termites.markdown

 Although flying ants do not destroy your property, theyre often very annoying and scary to have around your home.
 They not only come into the house but also make your home very untidy.
-Luckily, you can effectively eradicate flying ants using both commercial and do-it-yourself [home remedies, even for fleas](https://pestpolicy.com/home-remedies-for-fleas/) .Â  Below is a brief outline of some practical methods for eliminating and preventing flying ants.
+Luckily, you can effectively eradicate flying ants using both commercial and do-it-yourself [home remedies, even for fleas](https://pestpolicy.com/home-remedies-for-fleas/) .
+Below is a brief outline of some practical methods for eliminating and preventing flying ants.
 ### 1. House Tidiness
 Cleaning your house and getting
 [rid of food debris deprives flying ants](https://pestpolicy.com/how-to-get-rid-of-ants-in-the-bathroom/)